 Great writing requires great editing.
 When reviewing your post, you need to consider both readability and SEO.

 Obviously, you should proof-read for spelling and grammar.
-But that is just the beginning.
-I go through my posts repeatedly, focusing on a specific issue each time (e.g. paragraph structure, transitional phrases, links, keyword density, etc.)
+But that’s just the beginning.
+I go through my sentences repeatedly, focusing on a specific issue each time (e.g., paragraph structure, transitional phrases, links, keyword density, etc.)

 The average attention span is dropping like a stone in water.
-Plus, the majority of your online readers are likely viewing your post on the small screen of a tablet or the even smaller screen of their phone.
-This makes long paragraphs seem even more overwhelming.
+Plus, the majority of your online readers are likely viewing your post on the small screen of a tablet, or the even smaller screen of their phone.
+This makes long paragraphs even more overwhelming.

-As a rule, paragraphs should not exceed 5-6 sentences.
-Personally, I prefer them shorter than that and often keep my paragraphs to only 1-3 sentences.
+As a rule, paragraphs should not exceed five or six sentences.
+Personally, I prefer them shorter than that and try to keep mine to less than three sentences.

 Make sure the content is divided up evenly between headings.
-If you have one heading that has way more text than the others, try to break it up.
+If you have one heading that’s followed by way more text than the others, try to break it up.